Southland – preservation of historic relics

 Pickup/drop-off location and times

-Meet at the DOC workshop (at the rear of Marshall Industries), 193 Bond Street, Invercargill at 8.30 am on Monday 20 February.
-For the rest of the week volunteers will be picked up at 8.30 am from their accommodation and returned in the afternoon around 4.00 pm.
+Meet at the DOC workshop (at the rear of Marshall Industries), 193 Bond Street, Invercargill at 8.30 am on Monday 22 January.
+Volunteers will be returned to the same location at the end of each day around 4.00 pm.

 Contribution towards food and transport